MIBismuth/error-propagation-calculator/README.md

 - **Copy Results**: Easily copy the results into your Excel, Python, or LaTeX projects.
 - **User-Friendly Interface**: Clean and intuitive design for a seamless user experience.

-## Live Website

-Try out the application live at [Propagation of Error Calculator](https://errorpropagation.com).

 ## Getting Started